kamalasaurus/simplertest/README.md

 ### usage

-1. Import from jsDelivr, or pull down from github/npm (whatever floats your boat) and into the html with the javascript you want to test.
+1. Import from jsDelivr/deno.land, or pull down from github/npm (whatever floats your boat) and into the html with the javascript you want to test.
 2. Look at `test.html` for an example of how to run it
 3. Run a server in the root of your directory (i.e. `static-server`)